 * Make it a daily practice to take the time and make the space to reflect on your experiences, actions, your engagements with others, and the day’s activities.
 Reflection develops greater self-awareness.
 And self-awareness is a key to discovering personal resiliencies that you can trust, access and rely upon.

 * Incorporate into your life personally manageable approaches to stress reduction: relaxation, physical activity, meditation, good sleep and healthy eating habits.

 * Examine your attitudes towards life.
 Do you step into life with an attitude of openness or rigidity?
 Or maybe both?
 Develop the practice of compassionate curiosity towards yourself and the attitudes you hold.

 * Identify personal values and goals.
 Examine and reflect on your personal expectations.
 Are you driven by goals that are not your own or by rigid views and expectations of who you should be?

 * Set realistic and appropriate boundaries.
 This takes reflection and practice.
 Be open to discovering what changes or adjustments are possible in your life and how you can implement those changes into your daily life.

 * Practice self-compassion and self-acceptance.
 Life is continual practice.

 Britt-Mari is an integrative career counselor with an extensive background in existential psychology, career counseling and teaching.
-She helps clients create personally empowered solutions to career transition, burnout and the building of meaningful careers.
-To inquire about customized 3 session coaching packages please contact her at email@example.com
+She helps clients who are experiencing burnout and works with them to collaboratively create personally empowered solutions.
+If you are experiencing symptoms of burnout and would like to have a conversation contact her at firstname.lastname@example.org